 """

-A 3xn numpy array of unit vectors in the inertial frame for all catalogue stars that were queried from
+A 3xn numpy array of unit vectors in the inertial frame for all catalog stars that were queried from

-Each column corresponds to the same row in :attr:`queried_catalogue_star_records`.
+Each column corresponds to the same row in :attr:`queried_catalog_star_records`.

 Until :meth:`project_stars` is called this will be ``None``.